 - Collaborate with you on a powerful 170-word story about your work and your impact, to use in our Catalogue, and in your marketing, fundraising and other materials;

-- Promote your story through our print Catalogue (mailed to 25,000 local donors), our mailings to 50,000 additional donors, advertisements in Washingtonian Magazine and the Washington Post, our annual collaboration on Give It Up, DC with Washington City Paper, our Catalogue-based Giving Tuesday campaigns, a personalized webpage on our website, features in our blog, partnerships with local media outlets, social media, and more;
+- Promote your story through our print Catalogue (mailed to 30,000 local donors), our other mailings to 50,000 additional donors, advertisements in Washingtonian Magazine and the Washington Post, our annual collaboration on Give It Up, DC with Washington City Paper, our Catalogue-based Giving Tuesday campaigns, a personalized webpage on our website, features in our blog, opportunities for partnerships with local media outlets, social media, and more;

 - Give you access to our Nonprofit Portal, with customized marketing & communications materials from personalized booklets, to online fundraising platforms, to our One of the Best” seal;

 - Invite you to workshops & events through our Learning Commons.
-These trainings are hosted by the Catalogue and our partners throughout the year, starting with our Orientation workshop for new nonprofits and continuing with sessions on development, stewardship, marketing and communications;
+These trainings, which are free to our partners, include our Orientation workshop for new nonprofits, as well as workshops and collaborative sessions on development, communications, program evaluation, volunteer management, and board development;

 - Continue this partnership for three years beyond your print Catalogue feature!